-An essay about helping children learn how to learn.
-I wrote this based on my teaching experiences years ago, and success with working with piano students and families that were over-scheduled.
+I write this based on my experiences as a piano teacher years ago, and success working with piano students and families that were over-scheduled.

-This is the child who never has a week-day at home after school.
-Who does not get enough unstructured play time, that is necessary, for a child of his/her age.
+This is a child who never has a week-day at home after school.
+Who doesn’t get enough age appropriate unstructured play time that is necessary for growth and development.
 And who therefore doesn’t learn.

 This is a child who does not read at home – but goes for a reading class.
 Who cannot just put music on and dance madly, like we did, but has to go for dance class.
 Who cannot just stay home and draw for the pleasure of it, but goes to art class.